-On September 6, 1901, the Meyers’ unmarried daughter, Heloise, purchased the house from George Meyer’s estate.
-She lived in Hamilton and leased the house to others.
+On September 6, 1901, Heloise Meyer purchased 194 Beacon from he father’s estate.
+She lived in Hamilton and Lenox, and leased the house to others.

 By the 1900-1901 winter season, it was the home of Samuel Hammond and his wife, Grace (Learoyd) Hammond.
-They had married in November of 1900, and 194 Beacon probably was their first home together.
-They also maintained a home in Nahant.
+They had married in November of 1900, and 194 Beacon was their first home together.
+They also maintained a home, Castlerock, in Nahant.

 On June 22,1911, 194 Beacon was acquired from Heloise Meyer by Eleanor Anne Brune (Shattuck) Whiteside, the widow of Alexander Whiteside, who lived at 192 Beacon.
 The purchase was made by a trust established under the will of her mother, Anne Henrietta (Brune) Shattuck, wife of George Cheyne Shattuck.

-The Hammonds continued to live at 194 Beacon dueing the 1920-1921 winter season, but moved thereafter to 193 Beacon.
+The Hammonds continued to live at 194 Beacon during the 1920-1921 winter season, but moved thereafter to 193 Beacon.

 194 Beacon was not listed in the 1922 and 1923 Blue Books.

-On April 3, 1923, 194 Beacon was acquired from the heirs of Eleanor Whiteside, who had died in January of 1918, by Martha L. (Lucie Mattie) (Jacobs) Roope, the wife of George Winfield Roope.
+On April 3, 1923, 194 Beacon was acquired from the heirs of Eleanor Whiteside, who had died in January of 1918, by Martha (Mattie) L. (Jacobs) Roope, the wife of George Winfield Roope.
 They previously had lived in Newtonville.
 They also maintained a home in Hull.